akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

   - Provider Setup Task (Advanced)
   - AI Model SDL Builder Task (Intermediate)
 - Timeline & Incentives
-  - This phase will run for 3 weeks
+  - This phase will run for 3 weeks.
-  - The last week of phase-1 will overlap with phase-2
+  - The last week of phase-1 will overlap with phase-2.
-  - Incentive for completing task within first 2 weeks will be double that of doing so in the 3rd week (since phase-1 tasks feed into phase-2 so time is of essence)
+  - Incentive for completing a task within first 2 weeks will be double that of doing so in the 3rd week (since phase-1 tasks feed into phase-2 so time is of essence).
-  - Incentive amounts will base based on task types
+  - Incentive amounts will be based on task types.

 ### Phase-2